 Industry, session presenters and exhibitors are also responsible for the action of members of their staff or any third party acting on their behalf, whether on-site or off-site.

 Industry, session presenters, exhibitors or their PR representatives, may not distribute press materials related to ESC events, without prior written approval from the ESC Press Office.

-An ESC Industry Press event is defined as an event organized by Industry in order to communicate with the media during an ESC Event both within and outside ESC event premises.
+An ESC Industry Press event is defined as an event organised by Industry in order to communicate with the media during an ESC Event.

-Anyone who infringes the present ESC Media and Embargo Policy will be penalised.
+Anyone who infringes the present ESC Media and Embargo Policy may be penalised.

-The penalty may be ejection from the ESC event without reimbursement and a denial of access to all ESC events for a year.
+The penalty may be barring from the ESC event without reimbursement and a denial of access to all ESC events for a year.
 See section E for more details.

 Any press materials that Industry, session presenters, exhibitors or their representatives wish to release related to ESC event and which refer to science to be presented at the ESC event, must be sent electronically for review by the ESC Press Office at least two weeks before the event.

 Press materials subject to this embargo comprise any ESC related news releases or statements, including press releases, summaries, abstracts, findings, etc.